 Now let’s get started with cleaning the bike’s chain.

-Cleaning The Bike Chain – Made Easier With Steps
+How To Clean The Bike Chain – Easy-To-Follow Steps

 With these steps, you can clean the bike’s chain very easily.
-There are mainly three steps involved with cleaning the bike’s chain, just do that effectively and you would be impressed by the results.
+There are mainly three steps involved with cleaning the bike’s chain.
 The three components that you need to go after are:

-In order to get started, you need to shift the gears first, this will put the chain on the other end of the cassette.
-Now, you need to clean the cassette thoroughly, apply the cleaning agent to a brush and start the cleanse, make sure that all the cogs are covered except for the one that is close to the chain.
+To get started, you need to shift the gears first, this will put the chain on the other end of the cassette.
+Now, you need to clean the cassette thoroughly, apply the cleaning agent to a brush, and start the cleanse, make sure that all the cogs are covered except for the one that is close to the chain.
 When one side of the cassette is cleaned, shift the gears again, and clean the other remaining side of the cassette properly!

 The next step is to clean the chainring, the best way to do this is to remove the chain from the chainring and then start.
 That way the results will be more effective and thorough!
 The process is the same as what we did with the cassette.
 Apply some soap or degreaser and give it a thorough cleanse!